Col du Galibier: Details of the climb

 From the north, starting at Saint-Michel-de-Maurienne (including the Col du Télégraphe), the climb is 34.8 km long, gaining 2120 m in height (an average of 6.1%).
 The actual climb to the summit starts at Valloire and is 18.1 km long at an average of 6.9% (height gain: 1245 m).
 The maximum gradient is 10.1% at the summit.

 From the south, the climb starts from the Col du Lautaret (el.
 2058 m) and is 8.5 km long at an average gradient of 6.9% (height gain: 585 m) with a maximum of 12.1% at the summit.

-On both sides of the Col du Galibier, mountain pass cycling milestones are placed every kilometre.
-They indicate the distance to the summit, the current altitude, and the average slope in the following kilometre.
+On the south side there are currently, 16 June 2026, no kilometre markers between the Lautaret and the summit.
+(The previous statement that "On both sides of the Col du Galibier, mountain pass cycling milestones are placed every kilometre." needs checking on the North side) They indicate the distance to the summit, the current altitude, and the average slope in the following kilometre.